wireapp/wire-server-deploy/offline/docs.md

 ## Editing the inventory

-Open `ansible/inventory/offline/99-static`.
+Copy `ansible/inventory/offline/99-static`  to `ansible/inventory/offline/hosts.ini`, and remove the original.
 Here you will describe the topology of your offline deploy.
 There's instructions in the comments on how to set everything up.
 You can also refer to extra information here. https://docs.wire.com/how-to/install/ansible-VMs.html